 NICE has produced two guidelines on drug misuse – drug misuse in over 16s: psychosocial interventions (NICE guideline CG51) and drug misuse in over 16s: opioid detoxification (NICE guideline CG52).
 They cover:

 - the support and treatment people can expect to be offered if they have a problem with or are dependent on opioids, stimulants or cannabis

 - how families and carers may be able to support a person with a drug problem and get help for themselves.

-NICE clinical guideline 52 makes recommendations for the treatment of people who are undergoing detoxification for opioid dependence arising from the misuse of illicit drugs.
+This guideline makes recommendations for the treatment of people who are undergoing detoxification for opioid dependence arising from the misuse of illicit drugs.

-NICE has produced a joint quick reference guide and ‘Understanding NICE guidance’ that cover both guidelines, as well as tools to help organisations implement this guidance – these have been integrated with tools for other NICE guidance on drug misuse.
+NICE has produced joint information for the public that covers both guidelines, as well as tools to help organisations implement this guidance – these have been integrated with tools for other NICE guidance on drug misuse.